 After the police report has been filed and you’ve received immediate medical attention, consult with an experienced Corpus Christi car accident attorney who can explain your options for obtaining compensation for your hit-and-run case.

-Does insurance cover hit and run accidents in Texas?
+Does insurance cover hit-and-run accidents in Texas?

-Texas law requires residents to carry insurance when operating a motor vehicle but when it comes to hit and run accidents, you may have concerns about what is and isn’t covered under your policy.
+Texas law requires residents to carry insurance when operating a motor vehicle but when it comes to hit-and-run accidents, you may have concerns about what is and isn’t covered under your policy.

 According to the Texas Department of Insurance, hit-and-run accidents can be covered by uninsured/underinsured (UM/UIM) motorist coverage.
-This is a type of coverage that all insurance companies must offer you, although you can choose to decline but it must be done in writing.
+This is a type of coverage that all insurance companies must offer you, although you can choose to decline it must be done in writing.
 So the key here is purchasing the right type of coverage.

 If the police are ultimately unable to locate the hit-and-run driver, you can file a claim with your own insurance company to help cover the costs of your car repairs and medical bills.